 Kızıldağ - Hartapu Monument

-Somewhere on the eastern side of Kızıldağ a fallen rectangular stele with a round top was reported by Meriggi in 1963, but has not been reported since then.
+Somewhere on the eastern side of Kızıldağ a fallen rectangular stele with a round top was reported by Piero Meriggi in 1963, but has not been reported since then.
 Only the top line of the inscription was readable: "Mursi[li], Great King, Hero ...".

-Click on pictures for a larger image.
+Click on the pictures for larger images.